 x:Class.
 However, the mechanism for associating types and members or for producing dynamic member definitions is not supported at .NET XAML Services level.
 This is left to individual frameworks that have application models that support member definitions from XAML.
 Typically, MSBUILD build actions that markup-compile the XAML and either integrate it with code-behind or produce pure from-XAML assemblies are needed to support that feature.

 x:Property defines the members of a custom activity composed entirely in XAML, or XAML –defined dynamic members for an activity designer with code-behind.

 x:Class must also be specified on the root element of the XAML production.
-This is not a requirement at the .NET Framework XAML Services level, but becomes a requirement when the XAML production is loaded by the MSBUILD build actions that support custom activities and Windows Workflow Foundation XAML in general.
+This is not a requirement at .NET XAML Services level, but becomes a requirement when the XAML production is loaded by the MSBUILD build actions that support custom activities and Windows Workflow Foundation XAML in general.
 Windows Workflow Foundation does not use the pure XAML type name as its intended value for the

 Type attribute, and instead uses a convention that is not documented here.
 For more information, see DynamicActivity Creation.